 Leaving the EU: Information for meat producers and exporters

-To help meat producers prepare for January 2021, we’ve collated the latest information and advice on exports below.
+To help meat producers manage the changes from January 2021, we’ve collated the latest information and advice on exports below.
 You’ll find a summary of the key changes for each topic and links to the most up-to-date online resources.

 From 1 January 2021, the process for exporting live animals and products of animal origin (POAO) from Great Britain to the European Union is changing.
 Meat producers will need to:

 - register for an Economic Operator Register and Identification (EORI) number

 - be listed as an approved establishment with the EU

 - get an export health certificate, which you need to apply for in advance

 - have goods checked at a border control post (BCP)

 - make sure your EU-based import agent has notified the BCP that your consignment is arriving